Fast Feed Business

 Choosing an Internet Speed that Works For Your Business and Your Budget

-One of your small business’s most vital budget lines is likely your internet bill.
+One of your business’s most critical expenses is likely your internet bill.
 Internet service may be a small monthly cost relative to some of your other expenses, but modern business relies on the internet for so many everyday operations that it’s an expense worth looking at a bit more closely.

-When it comes to choosing the right internet that supports your business’s specific uses, it’s all about speed.
-That is how providers sell it to us and honestly, it’s what we want.
+When it comes to choosing the right internet speed that supports your business’s specific uses, it’s all about speed.
 We want all our connections to be fast, providing instant access to vital information and services.

-Here’s a guide to thinking about your needs.
-Take a look at how you use the internet in your business, how many users you have at once and how your needs might change as your business grows.
-And see which works with your bottom line.
+Here’s a guide on how to think about your internet needs.
+Take a look at how you use the internet in your business, how many users you have at once, and how your needs might change as your business grows.

 Choosing the right internet speed

 Good internet speed is relative to use.
-To know what the appropriate speed and service is for your business, it helps to understand what “speed” really means.
+In order to know which speed is appropriate for your business, it helps to understand what “speed” really means.

-If your business is comprised of just you or a small team of employees relying on the internet for sending and receiving emails, updating your business’s social media accounts and managing bills and banking, you don’t need as robust and speedy a packageas a business that has numerous connected devices, uses multiple cloud-based applications to manage the business and relies heavily on VoIP calling and video conferencing.
+If your business is comprised of only you and a small team of employees relying on the internet for sending and receiving emails, updating your business’s social media accounts, and managing billing, you may not need as fast of a speed as a business that has numerous connected devices, uses multiple cloud-based applications, and relies heavily on VoIP calling and video conferencing.

 Broadband speed required for common business activities

-Bandwidth refers to the maximum amount of data transmitted through an internet connection in a given period of time, and the speed of that transmission is measured in Mbps, or megabits per second.
-The internet breaks up information into small packages, or bits, and sends it piece by piece.
-So a speed of 1 Mbps means 1 million of these pieces of data are sent per second.
-While any internet connection will let you download that huge file you need, an internet plan with lower bandwidth will mean that you may be staring at the spinning wheel for a while.
+Bandwidth refers to the maximum amount of data transmitted through an internet connection in a given period of time.
+The speed of that transmission is measured in Mbps (megabits per second) or Gbps (gigabits per second).
+The internet breaks up information into small packages, or bits, and sends it piece-by-piece.
+For example, a speed of 1 Mbps means 1 million pieces of data are sent per second.
+While any internet connection will let you download that huge file you need, an internet plan with a lower download speeds will take longer than a higher download speed plan.

-The table below can help you determine the appropriate bandwidth for your business.
+The table below can help you determine the best download speed for your business.

 Source: Federal Communications Commission